AVu120/menu-survey/README.md

 ## About

 After a restaurant customer finishes their meal, they can use this app to send a meal/restaurant review to restaurant management/staff.
 This app is intended to be used primarily on mobile devices.
-However the app also works/displays well on tablets and laptops/monitors.
+However, this app also works/displays well on tablets and laptops/monitors.

 ## Play with App